rfuadur/OpenGL-House-Rainfall-Simulation/README.md

 ![Status](https://img.shields.io/badge/Status-Completed-success)

 ## 📝 Project Overview
-This project is a 2D computer graphics simulation developed for **CSE423: Computer Graphics** (Lab Assignment 1)[cite: 1]. [cite_start]It renders a scene featuring a house constructed from basic geometric primitives and simulates a continuous rainfall weather system[cite: 1].
+This project is a 2D computer graphics simulation developed for **CSE423: Computer Graphics** (Lab Assignment 1).
+It demonstrates the use of fundamental OpenGL primitives to construct a scene and implement 2D animation logic.

-The application allows users to interact with the environment in real-time, controlling wind direction to bend the rain and toggling between day and night modes.
+The simulation renders a house using `GL_TRIANGLES` and `GL_LINES` and features a continuous rainfall animation.
+Users can interact with the system to simulate wind (bending the rain) and change the time of day.The application allows users to interact with the environment in real-time, controlling wind direction to bend the rain and toggling between day and night modes.

 | Key | Function | Description |
 | :--- | :--- | :--- |